 In his epistle to the Romans, the apostle Paul spoke of God’s justification of believers with a discourse that included: 1) the source of the “righteousness of God through faith in Jesus Christ for all who believe” (Rom.
 3:21); 2) the example of Abraham whom God deemed righteous because of his faith (4:1-25); 3) the peace with God and other blessings that arise from justification (5:1-11); and 4) the imputation of righteousness to the believer (5:12-21).

-A definition of justification may be useful at this point.
+A definition of justification may be helpful at this point.
 “Justification is a judicial act of God, in which He declares, on the basis of the righteousness of Jesus Christ, that all the claims of the law are satisfied with respect to the sinner.”[1]
-Justification is not an internal act of renewal but an external judicial act of God that declares the sinner to be forgiven of sin and reconciled to God’s good favor.
+Justification is not an internal act of renewal but an external judicial act of God that declares the sinner forgiven for sin and reconciled to God’s good favor.

-Paul had just discussed the way God justifies sinners in Christ and now in chapter 6 he goes on to talk about the way the justified should live (i.e., sanctification).
+Paul had just discussed how God justifies sinners in Christ, and now, in chapter 6, he talks about how the justified should live (i.e., sanctification).
 The apostle teaches that because of justification through faith, Christians have a new identity in Jesus Christ because of their union with Him in His death and resurrection, which freed them from the dominion of sin.
 Paul describes the freedom thus received as having died to sin (Rom.
 6:1-11).

 The apostle taught that though sin always existed after the Fall, God provided the Law to increase the people’s awareness of what sin actually was.
 He assured everyone that God would meet the “increase” of sin with even greater grace “so that as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord” (Rom, 5:20).

 The gospel message of justification through faith seemed to the Jews to be too free and that such a doctrine allows Christians to ignore the Law and continue to sin.
-Some charged that if God’s righteousness abounds in our unrighteousness, then why not sin more so that God’s righteous glory will be displayed, which is a good thing.
-Some said since good (i.e., God’s righteousness) comes as a result of our sin, then why not sin more since we will be justified anyway.
+Some charged that if God’s righteousness abounds in our unrighteousness, then why not sin more so that God’s righteous glory will be displayed, which is good?
+Some say that since good (i.e., God’s righteousness) comes from our sin, why not sin more?
+We will be justified anyway.

 Paul addresses this charge of antinomianism in Romans 6:1-11.

-The main point of Romans 6:1-11 is that the very nature of a believer’s union with Christ makes one’s living in sin a contradiction in terms.
-In fact, it would be an oxymoronic absurdity such as “a live dead man” or “a good bad one.”[2]
+The main point of Romans 6:1-11 is that the very nature of a believer’s union with Christ makes one’s living in sin contradictory.
+In fact, it would be an oxymoronic absurdity such as “a live dead man” or “a good, bad one.”[2]

-Since justified believers are in union with Christ, they are dead to sin and freed from its dominion and its eternal penalty.
-The “old man” is crucified; the “new man” with his renewed soul is imbued with a new life with God as its object; a fellowship with God, which is manifested by devotion to His service and by obedience to His will.[3]
+Since justified believers are in union with Christ, they are dead to sin and freed from its dominion and eternal penalty.
+The “old man” is crucified; the “new man,” with his renewed soul, is imbued with a new life with God as its object—a fellowship with God, manifested by devotion to His service and obedience to His will.[3]

-Believers are partakers of the death and life of Christ.
-They die with him and they live with him, consequently, they should receive this truth in their convictions and consciousness with all its consoling and sanctifying power and manifest it in their lives.[4]
+Believers are partakers of Christ’s death and life.
+They die with him and live with him.
+Consequently, they should receive this truth in their convictions and consciousness with all its consoling and sanctifying power and manifest it in their lives.[4]

 Considering the phrases “died to sin” and “dead to sin,” let’s first look at what being “dead to sin” is not.